 Mark's house.
 The gang is hanging out and watching the news...and the anchor declares that the fire has been contained.
 That was...unbelievably fast.
 David and Steve return to the house and Kelly rushes over and asks them if they've seen Donna.
 They tell her they haven't - but then Clare squeals that Donna is on the local news!
-She's lying on a stretcher, and the reporter standing beside her is telling viewers about the beautiful cherub who bravely risked her own safety to rescue Bambi from the fires of hell.
+She's laying on a stretcher, and the reporter standing beside her is telling viewers about the beautiful cherub who bravely risked her own safety to rescue Bambi from the fires of hell.
 Donna waves her hand in an attempt to appear modest, which was sooo nauseating, and says it wasn't any big deal and that the firemen deserve all the credit.
 No fucking duh.
 Cliff and Donna grin stupidly at each other as the reporter insists that they're both heroes.

 The Peach Pit.
 Now that the wildfire has been doused, the gang (sans Donna and David) stumbles into the diner.
 Tracy pulls Kelly aside and asks her why she and Brandon broke up and says that he seems so perfect - and Clare happens to walk by at that moment and snarks, "No one's perfect."
 Kelly concurs with the bitchy sentiment and says, "Couldn't have said it better myself" and strolls off, and somehow Tracy seems satisfied with that response.
-Nat tells Brandon that he saw Donna on TV, then asks to be introduced to Tracy, and offers her a free mega-burger.
+Nat tells Brandon that he saw Donna on TV, then asks to be introduced to Tracy so he can offer her a free mega-burger.
 Steve brags to Nat about his victory over Mother Nature, and Clare bitches about how many times he's been repeating the story, then stalks off.
 Steve rushes after her, and she whirls around and tells him she's sick of their pattern of him screwing up and her forgiving him, then says she wants to break up for good.
 Steve's all, "Wha-a?!" as she storms out of the diner.

 Kelly apologizes to Brandon for being so snappish earlier, but he brusquely tells her not to worry about it and heads over to the jukebox, where Mark is picking out Kelly's favorite songs.
 He tells Brandon he's planning on asking her out, and Brandon pretends to be A-OK with that.
 Nat needlessly points out to Brandon that it looks like Mark and Kelly are getting chummy, then warns him not to let his true love slip through his fingers the way he did with Joan so many years ago.
 Brandon's like, "Whatever" and joins Tracy at the counter again, and Nat looks over at them worriedly as though any of this is his business.